On this page, we introduce you to the leaders of the Church and where our clergy and congregations can be found.

-Archbishop Andrew was born and educated in Glasgow, Scotland.
+Archbishop Andrew Hall was born and educated in Glasgow, Scotland.
 He was ordained deacon by Archbishop Andrew Lindley and priest by Bishop George Booty.
 He served as overseer of Missionary Efforts and led the apostolate of catechesis to Singles and Marrieds in the Province of Scotland.
 He was consecrated bishop by Patriarch Adrian Trimlett-Glover and appointed Primate in 2014.

 Archbishop - Northern Hemisphere